fwolfst/magelex/README.md

 It consumes a single file (given as argument, as in `magelex magento_orders.csv`) or a directory of files.  `magelex` will create a file with same filename in the path `lexware` (can be changed with the `--out-dir` option).

+### magelex_debug

+To play around with data, `magelex_debug` can help you.
+Nothing that couldnt be done with some proper application of shell scripting foo, but more convenient.
+Run  `magelex_debug --help` to get an overview over possible options and arguments.

 ### Configuration

 Configure magento MySQL database access in `magelex.conf` .
 An example configuration comes shipped with the gem (`magelex.conf.example`).